cehfisher/cehfisher.github.io/content/blog/a11y-first/index.md

 </div>

-<p>The <a href="http://a11y-style-guide.com/style-guide">A11Y Style Guide</a> was formed out of development workflows, aided by the component driven development tool&nbsp;KSS node, and fueled by the conviction that everyone deserves to be able to use and contribute back to the wonderfully wacky web.
+<p>The <a href="http://a11y-style-guide.com/style-guide" target="_blank" rel="noopener noreferrer">A11Y Style Guide</a> was formed out of development workflows, aided by the component driven development tool&nbsp;KSS node, and fueled by the conviction that everyone deserves to be able to use and contribute back to the wonderfully wacky web.
 The A11Y Style Guide is ultimately a style guide that comes with pre-populated accessible components that include helpful links to related tools, articles, and WCAG guidelines to make your website more inclusive.
 You can use it as a reference, as a base for your own style guide or accessible components.
 You may even decide to create a new accessible theme based on the guides.</p>
 <p>The concept of the A11Y Style Guide is really simple.
 I did not reinvent the wheel with this project and at this point in time, there are many more people/organizations with their own spin on this accessible component concept.
 My style guide tool builds on all the wonderful work that is already being done in the world of accessibility and makes that existing knowledge base more applicable to real-world scenarios in a condensed manner.
 I lovingly think of it as the CliffsNotes of website accessibility or a nicer term may be accessible pattern library for developers.
 But by using a reusable, accessible, component-driven approach and thinking about inclusiveness from the start, we can get a head start on building accessible websites.
 So ultimately you and your clients save&nbsp;time&nbsp;and&nbsp;money, plus your website is a little more&nbsp;inclusive…what’s not to love?</p>

 <hr>